KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ##### Final Solution (Massive data generation)

-To achieve an even higher accuracy, I lowered the variance of the data set from 383681.36 to 4.69 by bringing the number of training images up from 34,799 to 86,473.
+To achieve an even higher accuracy, I lowered the variance of the data set from 383681.36 to 4.69 by bringing the number of training images up from 34,799 to 129,797.
 I generated images by randomly rotating, translating, and brightening preexisting images.
-This resulted in a validation set accuracy of 94.6%.
+This resulted in a validation set accuracy of 94.9%.

-<b>Note</b>: variance measured with `np.bincount(y_train)`, with `y_train` being the array of labels for the training data set.
+<b>Note</b>: Variance measured with `np.bincount(y_train)`, with `y_train` being the array of labels for the training data set.

-With a 94.6% accuracy on the validation set and a 93.3% accuracy on the test set, this model appears to not be drastically overfitting the training data.
+With a 94.9% accuracy on the validation set and a 94% accuracy on the test set, this model appears to not be drastically overfitting the training data.

 ##### Activation Function